I am, by training, an environmental historian and public historian.

 My most recent work focuses on returning to my roots in public history.
 In 2015 I moved to Roanoke, Virginia to begin work as Assistant Professor of Public History at Roanoke College.
 In September 2015, I co-founded the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative.
 I have recently published my first scholarly article about the project, examining the intersections among urban history, queer history, and public history in Roanoke.
 In 2018, the Southwest Virginia LGBTQ+ History Project received Honorable Mention for the 2018 Allan Bérubé Prize (for outstanding work in public or community-based LGBTQ history) from the Committee on Lesbian, Gay, Bisexual & Transgender History, American Historical Association, and my article “Make Roanoke Queer Again” received Honorable Mention for the 2018 G. Wesley Johnson Award (for the most outstanding article published in The Public Historian) from the National Council on Public History.

-I am now working on a new book-length work on the theory and practice of queer public history, specifically focused on community struggles to preserve historically queer space in the midst of gentrification and the erasure of queer history, titled Queer This City: Making Space for LGBTQ History in an Urban Renaissance.
+I am now working on a new book-length work on the theory and practice of queer public history, specifically focused on community struggles to preserve historically queer space in the midst of gentrification and the erasure of queer history, tentatively titled Queer History Lives Here: Remembering and Fighting for LGBTQ History in Uncertain Times.

 In addition to these projects, I have also written several op-eds, encyclopedia articles, book and film reviews, and contributed to public history projects.
 For more information, please see my curriculum vitae.